linx-software/linx-oauth2-token-service/README.md

 5. Copy the value of the access token returned from the function call.
 6. To test your access token, debug the TestAccessTokenGithub function, pasting the access token in the input parameter.
 7. You should see the details of the authenticated user being returned from the HTTP request.

+__Adding users:__

+To create a new user, run the CreateUser function from the server dashboard (Projects > UserAdminService > Functions > CreateUser).
+Add your new username and password as the input parameters.
+A user record will be created with the username and hashed password for future validation.

 ---